-June, 2007 saw the release of Mhorgl's first full-length recording, The Sacrificial Flame.
-Featuring 10 tracks and an hour long musical journey revolving around the concept of sacrifice, the album is an epic offering of traditional black metal infused with symphonic and doom elements.
+June, 2007 saw the release of Mhorgl's first full-length recording.
+Although still essential a demo, The Sacrificial Flame featured 10 tracks and an hour long musical journey revolving around the concept of sacrifice, the album is an epic offering of traditional black metal infused with symphonic and doom elements.

 After the release of The Sacrificial Flame, Mhorgl decided it was time to take their music into the live arena, enlisting the talents of Louis Rando on drums.
 Louis aka "Disaster" is well known in the Perth and Australian metal scene as the drummer/vocalist for Black/Death/War metal outfit, The Furor, whom he has toured with extensively Australia-wide.
-Louis is also a member of Dubai-based Death Metal band Nervecell and a regular performer on international stages.
+Louis is also a member of Singaporean black/death legends Impiety and a regular performer on international stages.

 With Louis on board, Mhorgl has moved from strength to strength on the live front, quickly developing and moulding their sound from a studio-based project to a fully fledged live band.
 Stripping back their instrumentation and developing a more aggressive metal sound, Mhorgl is again progressing as they seek to produce a sound and style that is truly unique to the band.
 Mhorgl delivers the relentless battery and violence of Black Metal combined with unusual song structure and harmonies punctuated by the savage lead playing of guitarist Robert Thorpe.

-Known for their frenetic live show, Mhorgl are regular performers on stages around Perth including supports slots for Satyricon, Amon Amarth and Australian black/thrash legends Destroyer 666.
+Known for their frenetic live show, Mhorgl are regular performers on stages around Perth including supports slots for Satyricon, Marduk, Amon Amarth and Australian black/thrash legends Deströyer 666.

-With two years of intensive live performances under their belt, Mhorgl have honed their sound and songwriting, culminating in the recording of the band's second full-length album entitled Antinomian.
-The eight songs featured are the most aggressive and focused material of Mhorgl's career.
-Shaped by the stripped-back nature of their live show, Antinomian is a musical assault inspired by the dark energy and raw sounds of traditional Black Metal masters such as Darkthrone, Gorgoroth, Bathory and Venom but with a modern feel and production values.
+With two years of intensive live performances under their belt, Mhorgl honed their sound and songwriting, culminating in the recording of the band's second full-length album entitled Antinomian.
+The eight songs featured were the most aggressive and focused material of Mhorgl's career.
+Shaped by the stripped-back nature of their live show, Antinomian is a musical assault inspired by the dark energy and raw sounds of traditional Black Metal masters such as Darkthrone, Gorgoroth, Bathory and Venom but with a modern feel.

 Antinomian was released independently in May, 2010 and has received a positive response from both Australia and worldwide culminatiing in Mhorgl signing to Italian extreme metal label The Execution Kollective for the worldwide release of the new album.